Towards Human Understanding of Paraphrase Types in Large Language Models: Related Work

-Although \citet{wahle-etal-2023-paraphrase} has sparked interest in more granular paraphrasing, their work relies only on automatic metrics such as ROUGE \cite{lin-2004-rouge}, which is limited and lacks the human component in the evaluation process.
-We explore human preferences in paraphrases by examining whether a paraphrase type was correctly applied by a model, the perceived difficulty of the paraphrasing task, and the kind of errors made by \gptshort\space at the time of generation.
+Although \citet{wahle-etal-2023-paraphrase} has sparked interest in more granular paraphrasing, their work relies only on automatic metrics such as BLEU \cite{10.3115/1073083.1073135} or ROUGE \cite{lin-2004-rouge}, which is limited and lacks the human component in the evaluation process.
+We explore human preferences in paraphrases by examining whether a paraphrase type was correctly applied by a model, the kind of errors made by \gptshort\space at the time of generation, and by ranking paraphrases according to human judgement.